Meet Dan Berlin

 You sure can!
 We’re always keen to accommodate any special needs on our regular departures, but we do need prior notice to make the suitable arrangements.
 Please be aware that our leaders are not specially trained to guide travelers with special needs, so travelers would need to bring their own helper and discuss with our customer team whether the trip is right for them or not.

 Short answer: yes.
-Our private groups team can organize a private departure pretty much anywhere in the world, including the Inca Trail.
+Our private groups team can organize a private departure pretty much anywhere in the world, including the Inca Trail and Mt.
+Kilimanjaro.
 The only condition is that you need a minimum of 2 people wanting to travel for at least 5 days.
 Find out more about our private groups department here.

 Meet the team